Paper: The more of it you have, the harder it is to get rid of.

 You’ll also want to digitize the most frequently accessed data first if possible, so that you get the greatest benefits upfront.
 Then you can move on to archived data that you may not need immediate access to.

 Next up is the scanning process.
-Some companies may refer to this as document imaging or document digitization, but these are just different names for the same process.
+Some companies may refer to this as document imaging, document digitization, or document conversion, but these are just different names for the same process.

 After you hand off your documents to the scanning team, they will inspect each document to ensure that it’s ready to pass through the scanning equipment.
 That includes removing staples, paperclips, or creases that could interfere with producing a quality scan and setting aside any potentially problematic documents.
 SecureScan will handle this process for you, but not every scanning company will, so it is wise to ask first to avoid any unpleasant surprises later.